 General Tips for Gathering Information

-Here are some tips that will help you to talk to your doctor:
+Here are some tips that may help:

-Specific Questions to Ask Your Doctor
+Questions to Ask Your Doctor

-About Your Risk of Developing Prostate Cancer
+About Your Risk of Prostate Cancer

 About Prostate Cancer